AvinashMahala/AssetManagementPlatform/backend/README.md

 │  │ (Controller)│   │  (Service)  │   │(Repository) │    │
 │  └─────────────┘   └─────────────┘   └─────────────┘    │
 └─────────────────────────────────────────────────────────┘
+**CI recommendation:** Add `npm --prefix backend run check-docs` as a step in your pipeline to catch doc/regression mismatches early.
            │                 │                 │
            ▼                 ▼                 ▼
 ┌─────────────────────────────────────────────────────────┐